 Know thy body

 Becoming flexible with food choices is the mandatory step each one of us needs to take while dealing with food and nutrition.
 Since evolution is an ongoing process, we are perennially on this journey.
-Hence, it is of utmost importance to open our minds and test for ourselves what works for us and what does not, with complete commitment to our health and well-being.
+Hence, it is of utmost important to open our minds and test for ourselves what works for us and what does not, with complete commitment to our health and well-being.
 Our body’s instinct—and not any external factor—should govern our food choices.
 Another important thing to keep in mind is that each person is different and thus, no one blanket diet works for all.

 According to the science of ayurveda, all the five elements of nature—earth, water, fire, air, and space—are present in our body and are governed by three operating principles or doshas—vata, pitta, and kapha.
 At birth, nature instils in us a particular combination of vata, pitta, and kapha, which we call our prakriti (constitution).
 The ayurveda-based diet plan pays attention to the individual constitution and then tweaks the diet to balance the doshas.
 For example, a vata-balancing diet is usually warm and soupy, whereas a pitta-balancing diet can be sweeter and cooler.
-Hence, it is advisable to be aware of one’s constitution since it provides a guide to the kind of food one may or may not have.
+Hence, it is advisable to be aware of one’s constitution since it provides a basic guide to the kind of food one may or may not have.

 Rupinder observes that Indian regional and traditional food is very well thought of.
 But she also maintains that observing one’s body to gauge its reactions to one’s routine diet is essential.
 “For some people, eating curd at night is okay but for many others, it is a complete no-no. This is because of varying vata-pitta-kapha imbalances in each person.
 It is always wise to keep your mind open and make changes wisely to meet your needs easily,” she says.